-A number of shares of our common stock equal to 15% of the number of shares of common stock to be outstanding immediately following consummation of the Merger and this offering will be initially reserved for issuance under the Incentive Plan.
-Following the Merger, we will assume Atlantic's obligations with respect to restricted stock units granted to and held by those members of Atlantic management and certain persons who will be key consultants to our company post-Merger listed under "Management" and "Senior Management," and it is expected that all of the shares of common stock initially reserved for issuance under the Incentive Plan will be reserved for issuance upon the vesting of such restricted stock units.
+An aggregate of 3,000,000 shares of our common stock may be issued under the Incentive Plan.
+Following the Merger, we will assume Atlantic's obligations with respect to restricted stock units granted to and held by those members of Atlantic management and certain persons who will be key consultants to our company post-Merger listed under "Management" and "Senior Management" for the purchase of an aggregate of up to 2,425,000 shares of our common stock.